nushell/nushell.github.io/book/commands/_first.md

 ---
 title: first
-version: 0.66.1
+version: 0.67.0
 usage: |
-  Creates new dataframe with first rows
+  Show only the first number of rows.
 ---

 # <code>{{ $frontmatter.title }}</code>